ahmedelsawy107/Home-Price-Prediction-ML/README.md

 * **Tools Used:** Python, Pandas, Numpy, Matplotlib, and Scikit-Learn.
 * **GUI:** Developed a simple Graphical User Interface to predict prices based on area (Square Feet) and number of bedrooms (BHK).

-## 📊 Project Preview

-Below is a screenshot of the prediction tool in action:

----
 *Developed as part of my technical studies in Computer Science.*